starcoinorg/starcoin-org-v4/src/content/post/turbostm-starcoins-new-high-performance-engine-a46ab81f8caf.md

 ---
 title: "TurboSTM: Starcoin’s New High-Performance Engine"
+meta_description: "Learn about Starcoin's new TurboSTM engine for unmatched Move blockchain performance."
 date: 2023-06-15
 summary: "“FlexiDAG, technically not a direct manifestation of the Nakamoto consensus, serves as an intriguing expansion that pushes the..."
 author: "Starcoin"